cre8/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is up to the Credential Issuer whether to update both the signature and the claim values, or only the signature.

+## Notification Security

+The introduction of push-based notifications between Credential Issuers and Wallets adds new communication paths that must be secured to maintain the integrity, confidentiality, and trustworthiness of the overall issuance process.
+The following considerations apply:

+### Endpoint Authentication and Authorization

+Issuers MUST authenticate to the Wallet’s notification endpoint using an authorization token included in the notify.token parameter.
+This token MUST be treated as a bearer credential and MUST only be transmitted over secure channels.
+The Wallet or Wallet Backend MUST validate this token and reject requests from unauthenticated sources.

+### Transport Security

+All communication to the notification endpoint MUST occur over HTTPS with TLS 1.2 or higher to protect against man-in-the-middle and passive eavesdropping attacks.
+This aligns with existing TLS requirements in this specification and ensures both confidentiality and message integrity.

+### Endpoint Confidentiality

+The Wallet MUST treat the Wallet Notification Endpoint URL as sensitive information and SHOULD NOT expose it to third parties or persist it unnecessarily, to avoid enabling unauthorized actors to target the endpoint.

+### Replay Attack Mitigation

+Issuers SHOULD include a unique identifier or timestamp in each notification payload.
+The Wallet SHOULD track recent identifiers and reject duplicates to protect against replay attacks.
+This can be implemented through session-level nonce tracking or message deduplication.

+### Authorization Scope Isolation

+Tokens used to access the Wallet Notification Endpoint SHOULD be scoped to a specific issuance session and SHOULD NOT grant broader access to Wallet functionality.
+These tokens SHOULD expire after a reasonable period or after a defined number of uses to reduce misuse risk.

+### Notification Delivery Failures

+The Issuer SHOULD implement retry logic using exponential backoff when a notification delivery fails due to transient errors.
+However, it MUST avoid infinite retries.
+After a fixed number of failed attempts, the Issuer MAY log the failure and rely on fallback mechanisms like Wallet polling.

+### Rate Limiting and Abuse Prevention

+The Wallet or Receiver SHOULD implement rate limiting to defend against accidental or malicious overload.
+Notifications from a given Issuer SHOULD be subject to throttling and abuse detection to prevent denial-of-service scenarios.

+### Notification Payload Validation

+The Wallet MUST validate incoming notification payloads to ensure they conform to expected structure and values.
+Malformed or unexpected payloads MUST be rejected.
+Any parsing or transformation operations SHOULD be designed to avoid injection attacks.

+### Token Storage and Protection

+The authorization token for the Wallet Notification Endpoint MUST be stored securely by the Issuer and treated as a credential.
+It SHOULD NOT be logged or included in URLs.
+Wallets MUST assume the token can be misused if leaked and treat it with similar protections as access tokens.

+### Trust Model Clarity

+The specification assumes that the Wallet Notification Endpoint is provided and operated by a Receiver, e.g., a Wallet Backend, not the Wallet itself.
+As such, implementers MUST clearly document and understand the trust relationships and interfaces between Wallet, Receiver, and Credential Issuer.

 # Privacy Considerations

 When [@!RFC9396] is used, the Privacy Considerations of that specification also apply.